zqx1392/hello-world/README.md

 start the ladies

 do it now
-- TEAMVIEWER FOR PHONE
 - clear chibi comp
 - jdrama

-1. make list what to bring home from mom, bro, mark&fri, petch, etc
+1. make list what to bring home from  mark&fri, petch, etc
-2. contact tokyo fri in advance (tarm gank, kyo, peko)
+2. contact tokyo fri in advance (tarm gank, kyo)

 search more aero, tapestry
 - return to the 2nd floor place again... (good shit)